GTJ82/City-Event-Project-1/README.md

 * Randall Phillips worked on the javascript part of the application.
 * Josh Eskew and Brad Herbert worked on the front-end design and formatting.
-* Tamara Golub worked on the ReadMe file.
+* Tamara Golub worked on the ReadMe file and the presentation of the project.
 * This assignment was challenging and fun!!